rwdavies/mspbwt/README.md

 todo:
-I can now make a and d efficiently
+I can now make a and d efficiently (how? same approach?)
 I now have the alternative version for "us" now which is usge_all Only unclear bit in building is whether the usg matrix gets too big / unweildly?
 Not sure.
 Probably worth profiling etc at some point
 Next is to look at the R code a bit more and simplify